What are migraines?

 - Symptoms and sign: Often, a prodrome (a sensation that a migraine is beginning) heralds attacks.
 The prodrome may include mood changes, loss of appetite, nausea, or a combination.
 An aura precedes attacks in about 25% of patients.
 Auras are temporary neurologic disturbances that can affect sensation, balance, muscle coordination, speech, or vision; they last minutes to an hour.
 The aura may persist after headache onset.
 Most commonly, auras involve visual symptoms (fortification spectra—eg, binocular flashes, arcs of scintillating lights, bright zigzags, scotomata).
 Paresthesias and numbness (typically starting in one hand and marching to the ipsilateral arm and face), speech disturbances, and transient brain stem dysfunction (causing, for example, ataxia, confusion, or even obtundation) are less common than visual auras.
 Some patients have an aura with little or no headache.Headache varies from moderate to severe, and attacks last from 4 h to several days, typically resolving with sleep.
 The pain is often unilateral but may be bilateral, most often in a frontotemporal distribution, and is typically described as pulsating or throbbing.

-Migraine is more than a headache.
+Symptoms of Migraine is more than a headache.
 Associated symptoms such as nausea (and occasionally vomiting), photophobia, sonophobia, and osmophobia are prominent.
 Patients report difficulty concentrating during attacks.
 Routine physical activity usually aggravates migraine headache; this effect, plus the photophobia and sonophobia, encourages most patients to lie in a dark, quiet room during attacks.
 Severe attacks can be incapacitating, disrupting family and work life.

 Attacks vary significantly in frequency and severity.
 Many patients have several types of headache, including milder attacks without nausea or photophobia; they may resemble tension-type headache but are a forme fruste of migraine.